mtrudel/bandit/README.md

 Bandit is a pure Elixir HTTP server for Plug apps.
 It is currently very much a WiP but is maturing quickly (see below for more information on current and future development plans).

-Bandit is built atop [Thousand Island](https://github.com/mtrudel/thousand_island) and as a result can provide scalable and performant HTTP services out of the box.
+Bandit is written entirely in Elixir and is built atop [Thousand Island](https://github.com/mtrudel/thousand_island) and as a result can provide scalable and performant HTTP services out of the box.
 By being the simplest thing that can get from HTTP requests to a Plug interface it is also simple and easy to understand.
-Bandit is written entirely in Elixir and has no runtime dependencies other than Thousand Island and Plug.

 ## Project Goals